aI-lab-glider/nurse-scheduling-solver/README.md

 - always at least one nurse
 - at least one staff member for each three children during daytime
 - at least one staff member for each five children during night
+- only members of the same team can work simultaneously
 - proper rest time between consecutive working shifts (24h, 16h and 11h)
 - each worker has 35h off once a week (counted from MO to SU)
 - undertime and overtime hours